-Students who wear the incorrect uniform twice in one term will be issued with an afternoon detention.
+Students who wear the incorrect uniform or shoes twice in one term will be issued with an afternoon detention.

-Uniform Fitting Weekend 2023
+Uniform Fitting Weekend 2024

-The Marie Hillcoat Uniform Shop will be open for fittings and purchases for Year 7 2024 students:
+The Marie Hillcoat Uniform Shop will be open for fittings and purchases for Year 7 2025 students:

-- Dates: Saturday & Sunday 28 & 29 October and 4 & 5 November 2023 from 7.45 am 4.30 pm (bookings to be advised). - Time: Please refer to the insert for your individual appointment time (allow one hour for fitting) - Payment: Payment must be made on the day of purchase by the following means: cash, EFTPOS, cheque, lay-by.
+- Dates: Saturday & Sunday 26 & 27 October 2024 from 7.30 am 5 pm (bookings to be advised). - Time: Please refer to the insert for your individual appointment time (allow one hour for fitting) - Payment: Payment must be made on the day of purchase by the following means: cash, eftpos.